Najib Mikati: Third premiership

 He was again named prime minister designate on 23 June 2022 with 54 votes against Nawaf Salam's 28 to form a new cabinet until the remainder of President Michel Aoun's term.
 However, Mikati and Aoun failed to agree on a new government numerous times.
-President Michel Aoun signed the government's resignation decree, a day before his six-year term officially ended, and Najib Mikati's government remained in office in a caretaker capacity, however Aoun's move was deemed as of no effect by the Lebanese Parliament in a session held on November 3 since the government was already considered resigned following parliamentary elections on May 15.
+President Michel Aoun signed the government's resignation decree, a day before his six-year term officially ended, and Najib Mikati's government remained in office in a caretaker capacity, however Aoun's move was deemed as of no effect by the Lebanese Parliament in a session held on 3 November since the government was already considered resigned following parliamentary elections on 15 May.

+On 6 November 2023, in response to the killing of four civilians in southern Lebanon, Mikati announced that his government would submit an urgent complaint to the UN Security Council against Israel saying that its "targeting of civilians in its aggression against Lebanon" was a "heinous crime".
+In July 2024, he called for a ceasefire in the Gaza war and accused Israel of committing genocide against Palestinians in the Gaza Strip.

+Mikati blamed Israel for the 2024 Lebanon pager explosions, saying that they represented a "serious violation of Lebanese sovereignty and a crime by all standards".

+Following a series of Israeli strikes on southern Lebanon on 23 September 2024 which killed 492 and injured 1,645, Mikati called the airstrikes a "war of extermination" and accused Israel of "a destructive plan" that aims to destroy Lebanese villages and towns.

+On January 11, 2025, Mikati visited Syria and met with Syria's de facto leader Ahmed al-Sharaa, it was the first time in 15 years that a Lebanese Prime Minister visited Damascus.

+On January 13, 2025, Mikati announced his resignation as Nawaf Salam was elected by 84 lawmakers.

+On February 4, 2025, Mikati welcomed Qatari Prime Minister and Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani to Beirut.
+The visit was part of a series of high-level diplomatic engagements following the recent election of President Joseph Aoun in Lebanon.
+The discussions touched upon Qatar's potential involvement in Lebanon's reconstruction efforts, particularly in the southern region affected by the recent conflict with Israel.

+Controversy

-Corruption allegations
+Corruption cases

 In 2019, state prosecutor Ghada Aoun pressed charges against Mikati over illegitimate enrichment via subsidised housing loans.
+The charges were dismissed on 3 February 2022 by judge Charbel Bou Samra.

 In October 2021, Mikati was named in the Pandora Papers leak.
 He denied any wrongdoing.

+In April 2024, two anti-corruption organizations in France filed a complaint against Mikati and his family accusing them of financial fraud.
+Mikati denied any wrongdoing and said the allegations were intended to "insult him and his family members".
+A formal investigation into the charges was launched in September 2025.